On-Premise SDK Usage

 ...

-If your deployment uses a self-signed certificate, follow the relevant instructions below for your deployment type and use case.
+If your deployment uses a certificate signed by your own enterprise private CA or a self-signed certificate, follow the relevant instructions below for your deployment type and use case.

 Obtaining the Root CA Certificate